-- 19.20 Upon written notification to the CSU by an eligible employee, he/she may elect to supplement Industrial Disability Leave (IDL) payments with charges to his/her accrued sick leave.
-Such an election shall be made no later than fifteen (15) days after the report of the injury for which IDL is being paid. - Such supplement shall continue until the employee has exhausted his/her accrued sick leave or until the employee provides to the CSU written notification he/she wishes to

-- discontinue the supplement.
-Such a notice shall be provided fifteen (15) days prior to the effective date of such a discontinuation. - 19.22 Such a supplement to IDL payments shall not result in the employee receiving a payment in excess of his/her regular salary or wage. - 19.23 All payments received by an employee while on IDL shall be subject to mandatory and authorized voluntary deductions.
+- 19.20 Upon written notification to the CSU by an eligible employee, they may elect to supplement Industrial Disability Leave (IDL) payments with charges to their accrued sick leave.
+Such an election shall be made no later than fifteen (15) days after the report of the injury for which IDL is being paid. - 19.21 Such supplement shall continue until the employee has exhausted their accrued sick leave or until the employee provides to the CSU written notification they wish to discontinue the supplement.
+Such a notice shall be provided fifteen (15) days prior to the effective date of such a discontinuation. - 19.22 Such a supplement to IDL payments shall not result in the employee receiving a payment in excess of their regular salary or wage. - 19.23 All payments received by an employee while on IDL shall be subject to mandatory and authorized voluntary deductions.